Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 4. Beneficial Insects

-Utilizing helpful insects is one of the prime biological methods for controlling pest infestations.
-Predatory insects like parasitic wasps and lacewings prey on small insects, including plant scales.
+Using beneficial insects is one of the main biological methods for controlling pest infestations.
+Predatory insects, such as parasitic wasps and lacewings, prey on small insects, including plant scales.

 Plus, you can purchase most of these beneficial insects at various garden centers or online.